harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/aws/lambda/aws-lambda-deployments.md

 The API takes a JSON object as input that defines the configuration settings for the Lambda function, such as the function name, runtime environment, handler function, memory allocation, and IAM role.
 This allows you to use the function definition as a configuration file in your Harness pipelines.

 In Harness, you use a JSON configuration file to define the AWS Lambda you wish to deploy.
-This configuration lets you define all the function settings supported by the Create Function API, such as the following:
+This configuration lets you define all the function settings supported by the Create Function API.

-- VPC
-- Lambda Layers
-- Runtime
-- Handler
-- Tags

 The minimal requirements for an AWS Lambda function definition are: